-5.3.
-The permittee shall conduct a field gas analysis of the produced gas routed to the flare within ninety (90) days of issuance of this permit.
+5.2 The permittee shall conduct a field gas analysis of the produced gas routed to the flare.
+The initial gas analysis shall be performed within ninety (90) days of issuance of this permit.
+If a change is made at the facility, which causes the most recent gas analysis to no longer be representative, e.g., a well is completed, an existing well is recompleted, etc., or gas/oil processing equipment is changed then the facility shall perform a gas analysis within ninety (90) days of the change.
 Subsequent gas analyses shall be performed annually, not to exceed 14 months from the previous analysis.
 Each gas analysis shall include the following properties: hydrogen sulfide concentration, sulfur content, methane concentration (by volume), gross and net heating value, molecular weight, specific gravity, and speciated VOC components (minimally to C6+).